 Q1: How do you dilute essential oils for safe use?

-Ans: Essential oils should always be diluted with a carrier oil before applying to the skin.
-For foot applications, a safe dilution is typically one to two percent, which equals about six to twelve drops of essential oil per ounce of carrier oil.
-Proper dilution reduces the risk of irritation while maintaining effectiveness.
+Ans: Essential oils must be diluted with a carrier oil, and this should be applied to the skin.
+In cases of foot application, the normal dilution ratio is approximately one to two percent, or six to a dozen drops of essential oil to one ounce of carrier oil.
+Misuse of this compound can be avoided by appropriate dilution, which still presents effectiveness.

 Q2: Can you make a foot soak with essential oils?